cameronmcginley/course-dashboard/src/README.md

 # Course Sign-In Dashboard

-This website serves as the dashboard for course instructors and administrators to handle QR Codes and sign-in data for courses.
-Notes for deploying to the web can be found at the bottom.
+This website serves as a dashboard for courses and attendees.
+It is designed to provide an easy to use interface to attendees by using QR codes to allow a user to sign into a course.
+From the perspective of course instructors or administrators, courses can be easily added and tracked with auto-generated QR codes for each, and all users who sign into courses can be viewed along with various information for each.
+Additionally, data can all be exported to .CSV files.

 ## Course Tracker